UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

     source 'https://rubygems.org'
     gem 'github-pages'

 Now run the following two commands in the project's root directory.
 This will install the `github-pages` gem and a bunch of required libraries.
-The seocond command will build a local version of our GitHub Pages site:
+The second command will build a local version of our GitHub Pages site:

     hello_worlds$ bundle install
     hello_worlds$ bundle exec jekyll build --safe